 The Company has a written agreement with each director and senior executive setting out the terms of their appointment.
-The material terms of any employment, service or consultancy agreement the Company, or any of its child entities, has entered into with its Managing Director, any of its directors, and any other person or entity who is related party of the Managing Director or any of its directors has been disclosed in accordance with ASX Listing Rule 3.16.4 (taking into consideration the exclusions from disclosure outlined in that rule).
+The material terms of any employment, service or consultancy agreement the Company, or any of its child entities, has entered into with its Managing Director, Chief Executive Officer (CEO) any of its directors, and any other person or entity who is a related party of the Managing Director, CEO or any of its directors has been disclosed in accordance with ASX Listing Rule 3.16.4 (taking into consideration the exclusions from disclosure outlined in that rule).